chef/chef-web-docs/content/style_guide/reuse.md

 ## Reusable Text Files

-If there are sections of text or code samples that appear in more than one location in our documentation, create a file with the relevant text and place it in the `content/PRODUCT/reusable/FILE_TYPE/` directory within a project, then use the [readfile shortcode](#readfile-shortcode) to add the text from that file in every location that you want it in the Chef documentation.
+If there are sections of text or code samples that appear in more than one location in Chef's documentation, that text should be sourced from a single file.

-All content should be organized by file type.
+Store the files in a headless subdirectory named `reusable` and use the [readfile shortcode](#readfile-shortcode) to add that text to a page.

+Store reusable text files in a `reusable` directory and organize the files in subdirectories by file type.

 For example:

 - `content/server/reusable/md/FILENAME.md`
 - `content/server/reusable/rb/RUBY_EXAMPLE.rb`

+Make the `reusable` directory a [headless bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle) by adding an `index.md` file to the directory and add `headless = true` to the file's frontmatter.
+See the [`content/reusable/index.md` file in chef-web-docs](https://raw.githubusercontent.com/chef/chef-web-docs/main/content/reusable/index.md) for an example of an `index.md` file that makes a headless bundle.

 {{< note >}}

-The `reusable` subdirectory must be a [headless bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle) so its contents are not published unless they're added to a page using the [readfile shortcode](#readfile-shortcode).
+The `reusable` subdirectory must be a [headless bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle).
+This will prevent Hugo from publishing this directory and its contents unless those files are added to a page using the [readfile shortcode](#readfile-shortcode).

-See the [`content/reusable/index.md` file](https://raw.githubusercontent.com/chef/chef-web-docs/main/content/reusable/index.md) to see how a headless bundle is created.

 {{< /note >}}